solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## Setup

-While the Azure article demonstrates how to provision a Flexible Server instance using the CLI, you can utilize any of the provisioning methods in the \[Provision Flexible Server and a database\] section.
+While the Azure article demonstrates how to provision a Flexible Server instance using the CLI, any of the presented provisioning methods in the
+\[Provision Flexible Server and a database\] section are possible.

 ## Instructions